cojoigo/weTunes/server/docs/update_party.md

 ### Body
 Name | Required? | Value
 -----|-----------|------
-party_name | Yes | The chosen name for the party party_password | Yes | The chosen password.
-None/nil/void if there is no password.
-song_data | No | JSON containing song metadata.
+name | No | The chosen name for the party password | Depends | The chosen password. new_password | No | The new party password. song_data | No | JSON containing song metadata.
 See relevant spec page.

 ### Response